-Monique Jean’s works reach out!
+Monique Jean’s works are out there!
 They have been performed in concert in Arc-et-Senans, Aveiro, Belfast, Berkeley, Brussels, Cagliari, Crest, Fullerton, Kitchener, Lethbridge, London, Madrid, Manchester, Moncton, Montpellier, Montréal, New York City, Oslo, Paris, Quebec City, San Francisco, Santiago, Toronto, Valdivia, Victoria, Victoriaville and Winnipeg…

 Be it electroacoustic music, mixed music, sound installations or improvisations, the music of Monique Jean is engaging a present that happens now.
 She focuses on the tensions, fractures, and shocks of sound materials to transmute reality into poetry.
 She works on sound materials as if they were complex organisms animated by forces that keep them in constant evolution.